openjdk/jdk/doc/testing.md

     $ make test TEST="jtreg:test/hotspot/jtreg/containers/docker" JTREG="JAVA_OPTIONS=-Djdk.test.docker.image.name=ubuntu -Djdk.test.docker.image.version=latest"

+### Non-US locale

+If your locale is non-US, some tests are likely to fail.
+To work around this you can set the locale to US.
+On Unix platforms simply setting `LANG="en_US"` in the environment before running tests should work.
+On Windows, setting `JTREG="VM_OPTIONS=-Duser.language=en -Duser.country=US"` helps for most, but not all test cases.
+For example:

+    $ export LANG="en_US" && make test TEST=...
+    $ make test JTREG="VM_OPTIONS=-Duser.language=en -Duser.country=US" TEST=...

 ---
 # Override some definitions in the global css file that are not optimal for
 # this document.